johnpaulfeliciano98/vpambu-ctc-report-generator/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project involves creating a main script to process and merge data from two CSV files to generate comprehensive reports.
+This project involves creating a main script to process and merge data from two CSV files to generate comprehensive billing reports.
 The script performs the following steps:

-1. **Load Data**: Imports two CSV files containing data from Traumasoft and CallTheCar.
+1. **Load Data**: Imports two CSV files containing data from Traumasoft and Call the Car (CTC) records.
 2. **Clean Data**: Removes trailing NaN rows in Traumasoft data.
-3. **Extract Information**: Retrieves wait time and oxygen requirement from CallTheCar data.
+3. **Extract Information**: Retrieves wait time and oxygen requirement from Call the Car (CTC) data.
 4. **Standardize Addresses**: Normalizes address formats and creates combined address columns.
-5. **Merge Data**: Combines the data sets based on 'Patient Name', 'Date of Service', and 'PU Address'.
+5. **Merge Data**: Combines the datasets based on 'Patient Name', 'Date of Service', and 'PU Address'.
-6. **Select Columns**: Focuses on specific columns for the final report.
+6. **Select Columns**: Focuses on specific columns for the final billing report.
 7. **Save Output**: Exports the merged data to a CSV file in the output directory.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>